scottfield/note/spring/aop/aop initialization.md

 org.springframework.aop.framework.ProxyFactory#getProxy(java.lang.Class<T> proxyInterface, org.aopalliance.intercept.Interceptor interceptor)
 ```
 ###how Spring creates a proxy object
-no matter you which style you choose to use spring AOP, under the hood, spring
+no matter which style you choose to use spring AOP, under the hood, spring
 always use the AopProxyFactory(DefaultAopProxyFactory) to create a proxy object.
 inside the AopProxyFactory, it will read the aop configuration to determine what kind
 of proxy object(JdkDynamicAopProxy or CglibAopProxy) should be created.

 AopProxyFactory--call createAopProxy to generate--> AopProxy   --call getProxy to generate--> a real Poxy Object.
 for JdkDynamicAopProxy, it will build a ReflectiveMethodInvocation which contains all interceptors.
-when this ReflectiveMethodInvocation is invoked, the interceptors will be called one by one until the called on the method of target object.
+when this ReflectiveMethodInvocation is invoked, the interceptors will be called one by one until the invocation on the method of target object.

 ###different type of advice supported by spring AOP